Orchestral Manoeuvres in the Dark: Legacy and influence

-OMD helped to inform the 1990s dance music scene.
-They became an early influence on performers including Orbital, David Guetta, Paul van Dyk, Mike Paradinas, and Moby, who cited the band as "synth heroes" and a critical factor in his career choice.
-OMD have also inspired rock and pop artists like No Doubt, the Killers, the xx, Barenaked Ladies, MGMT, AFI, LCD Soundsystem, the Shins, La Roux, the Divine Comedy, Gary Barlow, Robyn, Red Hot Chili Peppers' John Frusciante, and Belle and Sebastian's Stevie Jackson.
-Singer Anohni said of Architecture & Morality (1981) and Dazzle Ships (1983): "Those records, they really changed me when I was a kid.
+OMD are noted for their influence on dance music in the 1990s and beyond.
+The group inspired performers including Orbital, Paul van Dyk, Mike "μ-Ziq" Paradinas, David Guetta, and Moby, who cited them as "heroes" and a decisive factor in his career choice.
+OMD influenced a new generation of synth-pop artists such as La Roux and Crystal Castles, and prompted the formation of indie band Nation of Language.
+The group have also inspired rock and pop artists including No Doubt, the Killers, Barenaked Ladies, MGMT, AFI, LCD Soundsystem, Chvrches, Future Islands, the Shins, Low, the Divine Comedy, the xx, Sharon Van Etten, Robyn, Red Hot Chili Peppers' John Frusciante, Belle and Sebastian's Stevie Jackson, and Take That's Gary Barlow.
+Singer Anohni said of OMD's Architecture & Morality (1981) and Dazzle Ships (1983): "Those records, they really changed me when I was a kid.
 I'd never heard anything quite like it... this really scary, futuristic landscape."
-The experimental Dazzle Ships has influenced various acts, including Arcade Fire (and longtime orchestrator, Owen Pallett), Radiohead, Death Cab for Cutie, Saint Etienne, Future Islands, and producer Mark Ronson.
-Its content was sampled by the rappers Kid Cudi and Lushlife.
+The experimental Dazzle Ships has impacted artists such as Arcade Fire, Radiohead, Saint Etienne, and producer Mark Ronson.